MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-directives-in-al.md

 - Conditional directives (for example, if/else)
 - Regions (enables expand/collapse)
-- Pragmas (for example, to suppress code)
+- Pragmas (for example, to suppress code warnings)

 Any code can be made conditional, including table fields.
 Symbols are defined in the `app.json` file or at the beginning of a source file.